krynju/dtable_benchmarks/blogpost.md

 ## Grouped reduction (single column)

 As in the standard table reduction benchmarks the `DTable` is also performing here better than the direct competition.
-For the single column reductions it's on average ~20.2 times faster than `Dask` and their scaling looks very similiar.
+For the single column reductions it's an average ~20.2 times speedup over `Dask` and their scaling looks very similiar.

 One key difference from the standard table benchmarks is that the `DTable` doesn't offer a speedup compared to `DataFrames.jl` across all the data sizes.
 It looks like the current grouped reduction algorithm has a significant entry overhead that limits the performance potential at lower data sizes.